Bachelor of Science Program Application Requirements

 Official transcripts must be received from each college or university attended.
 Foreign transcripts must be evaluated by WES or ECE.
 If you are enrolled in school during the fall semester, request another transcript after fall grades have been included.

 - Recommendation Letters

-One recommendation letter must be from a college-level science teacher and another from a dental hygienist or dentist.
-Letters should be addressed to the Committee on Dental Hygiene Recruitment and Admissions.
-Each letter should be placed in a sealed envelope with the referrer’s signature across the closure and submitted with the application.
-Please use the downloadable Recommendation Letter Form.
-Letters of recommendation must be from non-family members.
+One recommendation must be from a college-level science teacher and another from a dental hygienist or dentist.
+Recommendations must be from non-family members.
 Members of the Dental Hygiene faculty at the University of Maryland CANNOT write letters of recommendation.
 You may wish to submit another recommendation from an employer for a total of three recommendations.